bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 ## Setup

-Clone the repository and run `make prepare_env`
+Clone the repository and run `make prepare_env`.

-> Make sure there are no errors!
+**Make sure there are no errors!**

-For preparing the load generator machine look at the [this instructions](/docs/LOAD_GENERATOR.md)
+For preparing the load generator machine look at [this instructions](/docs/LOAD_GENERATOR.md).

 ### Enable Measuring Overhead of Hooks and Time to Reach to Different Hooks

-> This instructions are only needed for reproducing Table 1
+*This instructions are only for reproducing Table 1 which require instrumenting kernel*

 Go to `/others/linux-6.8.7/`.
 This directory holds the patched kernel.
 We need to enable the measurements we want to do and compile and reinstall the